Category 95: American Cream Ale

 Color SRM: 9-22

-Color: Can range from pale to very dark depending on the underlying style, and is often influenced by the color of added fruit or berry.
+Color: Can range from pale to very dark depending on the underlying style and is often influenced by the color of added fruit

 Clarity: Clear or hazy is acceptable

-Perceived Malt Aroma & Flavor: Not perceived to medium-low
+Perceived Malt Aroma & Flavor: Not present to medium-low

-Perceived Hop Aroma & Flavor: Not perceived to medium-low
+Perceived Hop Aroma & Flavor: Not present to medium-low

 Perceived Bitterness: In balance with fruit character and usually at very low to medium levels

-Fermentation Characteristics: American-Style Fruit/Berry Beers are fermented with traditional German, British, or American ale or lager yeast.
+Fermentation Characteristics: American-Style Fruit Beers are fermented with traditional German, British or American ale or lager yeast.
 Beers fermented with Belgian-style, German-style Hefeweizen or other South German wheat beer or Berliner-style Weisse yeasts should be categorized elsewhere.
-Fruit/Berry beers exhibiting acidic sourness from cultured or wild bacterial fermentation should be categorized elsewhere.
-Acidic bacterial fermentation, if present, contributes to acidity and enhances fruity balance.
-No wild fermentation should be evident.
+Fruit beers exhibiting sourness should be categorized elsewhere.
+Attributes typical of wild fermentation should not be present.

 Body: Varies with style